Shihhaolin/counter/README.md

-Practice design a testbench of counter.
+Practice to design a testbench of counter.